IntroCSCI/colorvisionproject-koriplague/README.md

 03/12/21: After everything is finished, the program will ask if you want to save the values of Red, Blue and Green to a file.
 Answering yes will implement the values into it, saying no will show that the file is empty.

+05/12/21: It's basically the same as when the File was a '.txt', but now the reader when you answer yes will impliment the values of all 6 colors and put them as seperate rectangles with their respective color with a neutral grey background.

 ### Arrays/Vectors

 04/21/21: There are a couple instances where I used Vectors in the code.
 I mostly used them to help store the values of the 5 other colors.
 So the code generates 50 different values between 0 and 255 and it stores the numbers into a Vector.
 Then I have the code pick 5 different values from the 50 and store it into 1 of 3 Vectors for Red, Green, and Blue.